kanaka/mal/README.md

   run tests because runtime dependencies need to be downloaded to avoid the tests timing out.
 These dependencies are download to dot-files in the /mal directory so they will persist between runs.
-* Compiled languages: if you host system is different enough from Ubuntu Utopic then you may need to re-compile your compiled languages from within the container to avoid linker version mismatches.
+* Compiled languages: if your host system is different enough from Ubuntu Utopic then you may need to re-compile your compiled languages from within the container to avoid linker version mismatches.